ryanw-mobile/video-player-app/README.md

 If you want to try out the app without building it, check out the [Releases section](https://github.com/ryanw-mobile/dazn-code-challenge/releases) where you can find the APK and App Bundles for each major version.
-A working Giphy API key was applied when building the app, therefore you can test it by just installing it.

 ## Requirements